 Thank you to Lilly Diabetes, Novo Nordisk, and Merck for providing event sponsorships, and Lilly Diabetes for providing Fellow scholarships, to enable their travel and attendance.

 We welcome our 20 Fellows – who are forward-thinking leaders working passionately to improve the lives of those touched by diabetes:

-- Alicia Olave-Pichon works at the University of Illinois, Chicago developing a family-based intervention program for Latinos with diabetes and pre-diabetes, using a community health workers model to promote self-efficacy in decision-making (Illinois).
+- Alicia Olave-Pichon is a physician and an MPH candidate at the University of Illinois at Chicago.
+She is working on developing a family-based intervention program for Latinos with diabetes and pre-diabetes, using a community health workers model to promote self-efficacy in decision-making (Illinois).

 - Brian Cohen is developing the Emotional Bill of Rights for People with Diabetes, to change the communication between patients and healthcare providers to reduce associations of blame, stigma, and shame (Virginia).

 - Christel Oerum has grown a community at TheFitBlog to help people with diabetes exercise safely and effectively using social media peer support and group fitness challenges (California).